nthewara/nthewara-blog/content/posts/SecuringMicrosoftFoundrywithBYOVNet/index.md

 **1. Agent Subnet with Delegation**
 - Recommended minimum size: /26 or larger depending on scale requirements
-- Agent subnet delegated to Foundry with Subnet delegating using "Microsoft.App/environments" as below
+- Agent subnet delegated to Foundry with Subnet delegation using "Microsoft.App/environments" as below
 ![20251204054834](20251204054834.png)

 **2. Private Endpoints Subnet**